+38. On the basis of the information received, the Secretariat prepared a report on progress in implementing the mandates for the eighth open-ended intergovernmental expert meeting to enhance international cooperation under the United Nations Convention against Corruption (CAC/COSP/EG.1/2019/2).

+39. On the basis of the information received, the Secretariat will also prepare a background paper on the status of implementation of Conference resolutions 6/4 and 7/1 on international cooperation in civil and administrative proceedings for the detection of offences established in accordance with the Convention (CAC/COSP/2019/7/Add.1), for consideration at the present session.

-- 39. The Secretariat, on the basis of the information received, prepared a report on progress in implementing the mandates for the eighth open-ended intergovernmental expert meeting to enhance international cooperation under the United Nations Convention against Corruption, contained in document CAC/COSP/EG.1/2019/2. - 4.
-Gathering information on States' practical experience in the management, use and disposal of frozen, seized and confiscated assets and on best practices in addressing the administration of seized and confiscated assets - 40.
-In its resolution 7/1, the Conference encouraged States parties and UNODC to continue sharing experiences on the management of frozen, seized and confiscated assets, identifying best practices as necessary and building on existing resources, and to consider developing non-binding guidelines on this issue. - 41.
-The Working Group, at its eleventh meeting welcomed the study on the effective management and disposal of seized and confiscated assets contained in conference room paper CAC/COSP/WG.2/2017/CRP.1 and encouraged the Secretariat to continue work on good practices in that regard. - 42.
-The Working Group also noted with appreciation the results of the international expert meeting on the management and disposal of recovered and returned stolen assets and encouraged further compilation of experiences with a view to identifying good practices in that regard. - 43.
-At its twelfth meeting the Working Group welcomed the draft non-binding guidelines on the management of frozen, seized and confiscated assets contained in document CAC/COSP/WG.2/2018/3 and expressed the view that more time should be allocated to consider them. - 44.
-Also at its twelfth meeting, the Working Group further encouraged the Secretariat to continue compiling experiences and comments on the management of frozen, seized and confiscated assets and to include this issue in the agendas of the second resumed ninth session of the Implementation Review Group, which was held from 12 to 16 November 2018, and of the thirteenth meeting of the Working Group, for further discussion.
+4. Gathering information on the practical experience of States in the management, use and disposal of frozen, seized and confiscated assets and on best practices in addressing the administration of seized and confiscated assets

+40. In its resolution 7/1, the Conference encouraged States parties and UNODC to continue to share experiences on the management of frozen, seized and confiscated assets, identifying best practices as necessary and building on existing resources, and to consider developing non-binding guidelines on this issue.

+41. At its eleventh meeting, the Working Group welcomed the study on the effective management and disposal of seized and confiscated assets (CAC/COSP/WG.2/2017/CRP.1) and encouraged the Secretariat to continue work on good practices in that regard.

+42. The Working Group also noted with appreciation the results of the international expert meeting on the management and disposal of recovered and returned stolen assets and encouraged further compilation of experiences with a view to identifying good practices in that regard.

+43. At its twelfth meeting, the Working Group supported the further study and consideration of and the discussions on the draft non-binding guidelines on the management of frozen, seized and confiscated assets (CAC/COSP/WG.2/2018/3).

+44. At the same meeting, the Working Group encouraged the Secretariat to continue to compile experiences and comments on the management and disposal of seized and confiscated assets and to include this issue in the agendas of the second resumed ninth session of the Implementation Review Group of the United Nations Convention against Corruption, which was held from 12 to 14 November 2018, and of the thirteenth meeting of the Working Group, for further discussion.

-- 45. The secretariat, in a note verbale circulated in July 2018, invited States parties to provide their views on the non-binding guidelines and made available to the Implementation Review Group a revised version of the non-binding guidelines contained in conference room paper CAC/COSP/IRG/2018/CRP.14, which reflected, to the extent possible, the comments received from States parties. - 46.
-On the basis of the recommendations made by the Implementation Review Group, the secretariat further revised the non-binding guidelines and circulated another note verbale in January 2019 requesting States parties to submit comments on the new version of the non-binding guidelines. - 47.
-A revised draft of the non-binding guidelines on the management of frozen, seized and confiscated assets is brought to the attention of the Working Group in document CAC/COSP/WG.2/2019/3.
+45. The Secretariat invited States parties to provide their views on the draft non-binding guidelines in a note verbale issued in July 2018 and it subsequently made available to the Implementation Review Group a revised version of the guidelines (CAC/COSP/IRG/2018/CRP.14) that reflected, to the extent possible, the comments received from States parties.

+46. On the basis of the recommendations made by the Implementation Review Group, the Secretariat further revised the draft non-binding guidelines and issued a note verbale in January 2019 requesting States parties to submit comments on the new version of the guidelines.

+47. A new revised draft of the non-binding guidelines was submitted to the Working Group at its thirteenth meeting (CAC/COSP/WG.2/2019/3).

+48. Further comments from States parties will be included in an updated version of the draft non-binding guidelines to be made available to the Conference, in a document entitled "Revised draft non-binding guidelines on the management of frozen, seized and confiscated assets".